unknownbrackets/tomatotrans/notes/SCRIPT.md

 ### [MENU2] / [FF 42]

-Specifies that the text which follows is for the second option in an upcoming selection.
+Specifies that the text which follows is for the next option in an upcoming selection.
+While often used for only two choices, can define more.

 You will almost always want some space before this.

 ### [MENU_END] / [FF 43]

-Triggers the choice between MENU1 and MENU2.
+Triggers the choice between [MENU1] and any [MENU2]s.
 Always shown on the second line, [BREAK] or not.

 ### [NUMBER] / [FF 80]